aburneka/UFOs/README.md

 This table has the ability to filter data based on the criteria that is input by the user.
 The webpage has also been customized using Bootstrap to make it more aesthetically pleasing.

 ### Results:
-Describe to Dana how someone might use the new webpage by walking her through the process of using the search criteria.
-Use images of your webpage during the filtering process to support your explanation.

 The webpage user is able to search the UFO data by date, city, state, country or shape.
 For example if someone would like to see the date for UFO sightis in the state of Califonrnia they could simply enter ca into the State field: